 Joy Armson received a master's degree from the University of Wisconsin and a doctoral degree from Temple University.
 Early in her career, she worked as a speech-language pathologist with a special interest in stuttering, and has maintained involvement in clinical practice throughout her career.
-She joined the faculty at the School of Human Communication Disorders in 1989, and has served as Director since 1997.
+She joined the faculty at the School of Communication Sciences and Disorders in 1989, and has served as Director since 1997.
 She teaches and conducts research in the area of fluency disorders.

 Her research publications are focused primarily on conditions of fluency enhancement such as altered auditory feedback and choral reading, and on investigations of stuttering treatment efficacy.
 Dr. Armson's professional activities have included involvement in both international and national projects.
 She was co-founder and executive director of the AudioChina Project, a Dalhousie University/Sichuan University partnership to deliver graduate audiology education at Sichuan University from 2000-2005.
 She was chair of the Task Force on Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology from 2002 until 2005 when a new council for accrediting Canadian programs in communication sciences and disorders (CSD) was launched.

 Dr. Armson has an ongoing commitment to initiatives that promote development of CSD programs and professions both at home and abroad.

 - BA, Psychology, Dalhousie University

 - Altered auditory feedback

 - Stuttering treatment efficacy and effectiveness

 - O'Donnell, J., Armson, J., & Kiefte, M. (2008).
 The effectiveness of SpeechEasy during situations of daily living.
 Journal of Fluency Disorders, 33.
 99-119.